OSSVerse/OSSVerse/docs/concepts/what-ossverse-can-do-for-you.md

     The `Leverage CLI` allows to build repeatable and immutable infrastructure.
 So your cloud development, staging and production environments will consistently be the same.

-## Leverage for DevOps Engineers, Cloud Architects and Software Engineers
+## OSSVerse for Open Source Assurance Service Providers

 ??? question "**Provisioning infrastructure as code (Iac)**"
     Instead of manually provisioning infrastructure, the real benefits of cloud adoption come from orchestrating